 - The TSC organizes a one-day conference, Perspectives on Teaching, each fall and spring for faculty, staff and graduate students.
 The conference includes sessions on effective lecturing, innovative teaching techniques, problem solving and self-directed teaching/learning, evaluation methods, grading practices, blended learning and other teaching-related issues.

-- Supervision Conversation Series is an informal monthly brown-bag lunch series for faculty.
-Participants will have the opportunity to ask questions and share supervision strategies and receive resources.
+- This faculty learning community is an informal monthly brown-bag lunch series.
+Participants will have the opportunity to share strategies, ask questions, and receive resources.